barnabym/nfttimeline/README.md

 August 2017 - Decentraland - sells land tokens? (not NFT but where NFTs will be used subsequently)

-December 28th, 2017 - OpenSea - one of the first decentralized exchange and marketplace for digital collectibles.
+December 28th, 2017 - OpenSea - one of the first decentralized exchange and marketplace for digital collectibles - https://twitter.com/opensea/status/946531137974923271?s=20

 # 2018